Sports in Karnataka: State league

 Karnataka does not have a state league but rather a district league in the form of Bangalore Super Division which acts as the professional top tier league of the state where twenty clubs compete.
 Hindustan Aeronautics Limited S.C. or simply known as HAL SC is the most successful club.
 The Super Division is the top tier league in Karnataka, followed by Bangalore A Division as the second tier, Bangalore B Division as the third tier & finally Bangalore C Division as the fourth tier league.

 Badminton

 Prakash Padukone is the most notable badminton player to emerge from Karnataka with his win in the All England Badminton Championships in 1980 being his most famous victory.
 His other notable achievement is the bronze medal at the World Championships held at Copenhagen in 1983.
 He has also won the Danish Open, Swedish Open and the Commonwealth Games Gold Medal in the event held in 1978 at Edmonton, Alberta, Canada.
 He has also been ranked World No. 1 in this sport.
-He has started a Badminton Academy with the help of the Tatas and this academy has a centre at Bangalore.
+He has started a Badminton Academy with the help of the Tatas and this academy has a centre in Bengaluru.